marteocosme/Public-TradeEngine-Bria/docs/02_Specs/MM_Snapshot_Schema_v1.2.md

 ✅ MM decisions are fully reconstructable from logs alone.

 ✅ This schema satisfies MM-LOG-01 observability requirements.

+## 9. Column Order Guarantee

+All logs MUST follow the exact column order defined in this schema.

+- Column order MUST NOT change
+- Missing or extra columns invalidate the log
+- Column integrity MUST be enforced at runtime

+This is required for machine parsing and validation.

+## 10. Reconstruction Guarantee

+This schema guarantees that:

+- Every MM decision is captured
+- Every state transition can be reconstructed
+- Every action outcome is traceable

+Each event must provide:

+1. BEFORE state
+2. Execution Outcome
+3. AFTER state

+All three layers are REQUIRED for valid reconstruction.

+## 11. Event Field Mapping

+### SCALE_OUT
+- action_executed
+- closed_lots

+### BREAK-EVEN
+- action_executed
+- previous_stoploss
+- new_stoploss

+### TRAILING
+- action_executed
+- previous_stoploss
+- new_stoploss

+## 12 Immutability Rule

+This schema version is locked.

+- No structural changes allowed after approval
+- Any modification requires a new version (v1.3+)
+- Historical versions must remain unchanged

 ---
 #### End of Document — MM_Snapshot_Schema_v1.2